ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10b-topological-sort.md

 vertex (i.e., count the number of prerequisites for each vertex).
 All vertices with no prerequisites are placed on the queue.
 We then begin processing the queue.
-When vertex $v$ is taken off of the queue, it is added to a list containing the topological order, and all neighbors of
+When vertex $v$ is taken off of the queue, it is added to a list containing the topological order, and all neighbours of
 $v$ (that is, all vertices that have $v$ as a prerequisite) have their counts decremented by one.
-Place on the queue any neighbor whose count becomes zero.
+Place on the queue any neighbour whose count becomes zero.
 If the queue becomes empty without having added all vertices to the final list, then the graph contains a cycle (i.e., there is no possible ordering for the tasks that does not violate some